HIIT vs Tabata: Understanding the Real Differences

 Is Tabata better than HIIT for burning fat?

 Not necessarily.
 Wewege et al. (2017, PMID 28401638) found HIIT produced fat loss equivalent to moderate continuous training in 40% less time.
 True Tabata's 4-minute duration limits absolute caloric expenditure, even accounting for EPOC.
-For fat loss specifically, longer HIIT sessions (15–20 min) likely produce greater total energy deficit than a single Tabata round.
+For fat loss specifically, longer HIIT sessions (15–20 min) likely produce greater total caloric output and are supported by stronger evidence than the brief Tabata window.

 02